khiga8/kate-website/content/blog/oct2020-responsibilities/index.md

 ---
 [Originally posted on DEV](https://dev.to/kateh/beyond-writing-code-what-are-our-ethical-responsibilities-al7)

+Discuss:

+* How has tech shaped our society?
+Your life?
+* What ethical responsibilities do we have as software developers?
+* What are ways you keep yourself accountable in your day to day?

+****

 ## Today, it’s impossible to think of a world without any influence of code.

 I grew up in the age of rising social media.
 In 2009, I created my first social media account via Facebook.
 I was only in middle school.